-Each month a new series of colorful, well-designed $1, $2, $3, $5, $10, $20 and $30 scratch-offs are widely available at your favorite retail establishments; gas stations, supermarkets, card shops, etc.
+Holidays are over.
+However, new scratch-offs come out each month a new series of colorful, well-designed $1, $2, $3, $5, $10, $20, and $30 scratch-offs are widely available at your favorite retail establishments; gas stations, supermarkets, card shops, etc.

 Then I became a scratch-off fool.
 I started playing way too often where I bought them and would walk away from the store I was staying and playing in with no cash.
 Or worse, would foolishly make an ATM transaction or two.